Jedd Fisch: Los Angeles Rams

 On January 24, 2018, after stints at Michigan and UCLA, Fisch was hired by the Los Angeles Rams as a senior offensive assistant under head coach Sean McVay, adding Fisch to their deep group of offensive coaches.
 Fisch operated as the Rams' clock-management specialist.
 Fisch and the Rams appeared in Super Bowl LIII, where they lost to the New England Patriots 13-3 in what was both a rematch of Super Bowl XXXVI and the lowest scoring Super Bowl in NFL history.
 He was promoted to assistant offensive coordinator for the 2019 season.

 New England Patriots

 On January 24, 2020, Fisch was hired by the New England Patriots as their quarterbacks coach under head coach Bill Belichick.
-2 months after Fisch's arrival, long-time quarterback Tom Brady announced his departure from the Patriots after 20 years and would sign with the Tampa Bay Buccaneers on March 20, 2020.
-In April it was revealed that Fisch's title would be quarterbacks coach.
+Two months after Fisch's arrival, long-time quarterback Tom Brady announced his departure from the Patriots after two decades and would sign with the Tampa Bay Buccaneers on March 20, 2020.
+In April, it was revealed that Fisch's title would be quarterbacks coach.
 In his lone season in New England, Fisch coached quarterbacks Cam Newton, Brian Hoyer, and Jarrett Stidham.